Benefits of Microdosing MDMA: What Does the Science Say?

 depression treatment

 How does KAP work in practice?
 First, you complete a comprehensive medical intake so we can screen for contraindications like uncontrolled hypertension or active psychosis.
 Next, you spend about 90 minutes in a softly lit therapy suite receiving intramuscular or sublingual ketamine while a licensed clinician monitors your vitals.
-Finally, you meet with your therapist for integration sessions that turn break-through insights into sustainable behavioural shifts.
+Finally, you meet with your therapist for integration sessions that aim to turn break-through insights into sustainable behavioural shifts.

 Many people curious about microdosing MDMA are essentially looking for three things: